CeruleusBlue/GoClimb/README.md

     8. mysqlclient

     For unit testing install:
     1. pytest
     2. pytest-django

+    For running the test cases:

+    python manage.py test

 </div>

 All of these can be installed through the python package manager using the pip command.